 That reality hasn’t changed the market’s perception of the company.
-The stock’s down 77% from its 2014 (yes, 2014) high, and worse than that, shares are priced at where they were in the mid-80’s (yes, the 1980’s), reflecting an ongoing deterioration of the company’s top and bottom lines.
+The stock’s down more than 80% from its 2014 (yes, 2014) high, and worse than that, shares are priced at where they were in the mid-80’s (yes, the 1980’s), reflecting an ongoing deterioration of the company’s top and bottom lines.

 Like most other Chinese technology and consumer stocks, Qudian (NYSE:QD) has been struggling for the past few months and trade war fears and trade war realities have set in.
-Unlike most of its bigger brothers though, QD stock has been working its way higher since early November.
+Unlike most of its bigger brothers though, QD stock has been working its way higher since late last year.

 Much of that strength was prompted by evidence that, despite the headwind, Qudian’s business is holding up.
-During its third quarter this year, revenue grew 32.9% year-over-year, and net income improved 5.1%.
-Even more impressive is that it managed to do so despite the loss of a key partner before the quarter began.
+During its first quarter, it grew revenues by more than 22%.
+Even more impressive is that it managed to do so despite the loss of a key partnerlast year.

 Most impressive of all is that it did it when it wasn’t supposed to be able to produce those kinds of results.
 Qudian is a lender to Chinese consumers, but China’s economy is supposed to be running into a headwind.
 Maybe that’s not the case though.